-I'm Adam M. Smith, a postdoctoral researcher in computer science.
+I'm Adam M. Smith, computer scientist, design researcher, and software

 Santa Cruz and continue with Zoran Popović at

 the University of Washington.
 My dissertation, Mechanizing Exploratory

 Game Design, built a design automation practice in the